somesh101/JupyterTemplates/README.md

    - `Load Jupyter Template`
     - `Pick the template from list`
 3. The selected template will be loaded into the current workspace.

+## Installation

+1. Clone this repository to your local machine.
+2. Open the project in VS Code.
+3. Run `npm install` to install dependencies.
+4. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and type `Developer: Reload Window` to load the extension.

 ## Upcoming Features